tfiers/unitlib/ReadMe.md

 ## Why

-`yunit` was born out of frustration with other Python unit packages.
+`unitlib` was born out of frustration with other Python unit packages.
 Those packages work well for toy experiments, but they greatly slow down your code.
 This makes their use unfeasible for even moderate scale scientific simulations.